hiiamboris/red-wiki/Differences-between-Red-and-Rebol.md

 ## MAKE NONE

-`make` generally doesn't accept `none` in spec argument on Red and raise error,
+`make` generally doesn't accept `none` in spec argument on Red and raise error, which is compatible with Rebol3 but is different from Rebol2:

-This is different on Rebol:

 ```
 make integer! none ; == 0